 Ingredients in little potatoes recipe

-As promised, you only need a few simple ingredients to make these delicious garlic and herb mini roasted potatoes.
-Here’s what to grab:
+You only need a few simple ingredients to make these delicious garlic and herb mini roasted potatoes.

 - Little Red Potatoes – I typically use red-skinned new potatoes (small) in this recipe, but feel free to use a mix of red, gold, and purple/blue baby potatoes.
 If your potatoes are on the larger side, I recommend quartering them.
 If they are on the small side, you can just half them.
 If you have a mix of both, half the small ones and quarter the large ones.
 The important part is that you want them all roughly the same size so they cook evenly.